5T33Z0/Clover-Crate/ACPI/README.md

 # ACPI

-The ACPI section offers many options to affect the ACPI Tables of a system in order to assist users to make it compatible with macOS: from replacing characters in the `DSDT`, over renaming devices, enabling features to applying patches.
-Since this section is the centerpiece of your `config.plist`, every available option is explained here.
+The ACPI section not only is the first in the list but also the most important one as well.
+It offers many options to affect the ACPI tables of a system in order to assist users to make it compatible with macOS: from replacing characters in the `DSDT`, renaming devices, enabling features to applying patches.
+Since this section is the centerpiece of your `config.plist`, every available option is explained in detail.
 This is how it looks like in Clover Configurator:

 ![CCACPI](https://user-images.githubusercontent.com/76865553/148648883-a0d3984c-254a-4a73-b02b-16439c6bc9a1.png)